MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-uninstall-upgrade.md

 RM removes the folder.
 Parameter "f" is for force and "r" for recursive, deleting everything under microsoft-r.
 This command is destructive and irrevocable, so be sure you have the correct directory before you press Enter.

-5. Repeat on each node in the cluster until there are no more artifacts of an R Server installation.
+Repeat on each node in the cluster.

 ## How to uninstall 8.0.5